brycewray/hugo-site/content/posts/2020/03/some-siriusxm-thoughts.md

 I *hate* negotiating prices, whether with car dealers or with "retention specialists."
 If I could erase the world and remake it to suit me, *everything would have a fixed price*.
 There would be *true* "no-haggle" pricing.
 Unfortunately, that's not how one buys a vehicle, and it's also not how one deals with SiriusXM.

-At this writing, the top-of-the-line XM All Access package,  which is the only one I would consider having, has a list price---or let's call it a *sticker price*, to keep the car-buying analogy sufficiently sound---of twenty-two bucks a month.
+At this writing, the top-of-the-line XM All Access package,  which is the only one I would consider having, has a list price --- or let's call it a *sticker price*, to keep the car-buying analogy sufficiently sound --- of twenty-two bucks a month.
 However, you know what they say about buying vehicles: "Never pay the sticker price."
 Numerous commenters on the web tell you that, when it's time either to start a subscription or renew one, you should negotiate that number ’way, ’way down.
 The consensus seems to be that you ought to be able to get the "retention specialist" to give you twelve months’ worth of XM All Access for just a hundred bucks, which is less than half of what it's supposed to cost.[^XMS]

 [^XMS]: For the more popular XM Select, which has fewer channels but the vast majority of those that the [Reddit](https://reddit.com) crowd seems to want, the sticker price is seventeen bucks a month *but* you'll see lots of people bragging they got it down to six months for just thirty bucks, or thereabout.